Email has become a key piece in the lives of almost everyone. With

-The beauty of email marketing is that you can automate much of it which makes it more effective, and it saves you a ton of time.
-You set up the offers, content, calls to action, and distribution lists, and then designate dates you want the emails sent.
+, and distribution lists, and then designate dates you want the emails sent.
 A little upfront work results in your ability to stay connected with your customers continuously, all while providing a personal touch.
-That initial effort, however, is critical if you want to use email effectively as a way to acquire and retain customers.
+That initial effort, however, is critical if you want to use email effectively as a way to

 Let's look at how to create and manage email marketing program to achieve maximum success.